 MATI, a non-government organization (NGO) in Bangladesh was responsible for conducting this study.
-This research was implemented both in the global north (France, UK and USA) and the global south (Bangladesh, Bolivia and Tanzania) at the same time and with the same objectives; all research activities and research techniques were directed by the University of Oxford and ATD.
-The main objective of Module-1 was to form a National Research Team (NRT) in
+This research was implemented both in the global north (France, UK and USA) and the global south (Bangladesh, Bolivia and Tanzania) at the same time and with the same objectives; all research activities and research techniques were directed by the University of Oxford and ATD Fourth World.
+The main objective of Module-1 was to form a National Research Team (NRT) in Bangladesh.

-Bangladesh.
 Therefore, the Executive Director of MATI arranged several meetings with academics from different universities, NGO activists and people with direct experience of poverty to form an NRT in Bangladesh.
 Subsequently, the NRT of Bangladesh was formed with 15 members.
 Among them were some Mati NGO members, some people directly experienced in poverty, development activist/practitioners and also two Professors from Bangladesh Agricultural University (BAU).
 A list of NRT members and their positions is presented in Appendix-I. After forming the NRT, an initiative was taken to build bonds among team members.
 Each member invited others to their home to get together to know each other well.
-In this module, a full MoK sessions was performed/ organized step by step to understand the whole process involved in the Merging of Knowledge.
-In addition, NRT members defines their own set of dimensions of poverty
+In this module, a full batch of MoK sessions was performed/ organized step by step to understand the whole process involved in the Merging of Knowledge.
+In addition, NRT members defined their own set of dimensions of poverty.
 Module-2:

-Both rural and urban areas were covered to capture the whole picture of poverty.
-In Module-2, the Bangladesh NRT chose to work with a rural area.
-There were several meetings within the NRT about where we can make peer groups.
-After discussion, the NRT chose 5 peer groups with have direct experience of poverty from different rural areas of Bangladesh.
-These groups were: a Sherpur mixed adults group, a Huzurikanda day worker group, a Muktagacha kalibari PDEP group, a Kailakuri ethnic minority group and a Tiger widows group from Chokbara, a gabura Union Shyamnogor.
-In addition, two (2) academic groups were formed from different academic institutions in rural areas (or working with people experiencing poverty) and two practitioner groups (from different NGOs and organizations) were also chosen who were working with poor people in rural areas.

-Module-3

-The Bangladesh National Research (NRT) Team decided to work with people from urban areas for Module-3.
-Although the population in Bangladesh is predominantly rural, with almost 75 percent of the population living in rural areas, and the rest living in urban areas.
-The big urban centers/cities like Dhaka, Chittagong, Mymensingh are growing on an ever-faster scale and about 18.9 percent of the population in urban areas lives below the poverty line.
-That's why the NRT decided to work with them to find out about their experience and perception of poverty.
-Nine (9) peer groups were selected by the NRT after several visits to the community, meetings and assessments.
-Among these 9 groups, 5 had direct experience of poverty.
-These peer groups were as follows: Shankipara Day Laborers, Women with Disabilities, Kalibari Slum Area migrated women, Bihari Camp ethnic minorities, Binpara ethnic minorities (Sudra, the caste system in Hinduism).
-Furthermore, two academic groups were formed from different institutions who are basically working with the urban poor and two practitioner groups were also formed from different development organizations and NGOs.
+For Module-2, the Bangladesh NRT focused on participants from rural areas.
+It took NRT members several meetings, contacts with other NGOs and eld visits to set up ve (5) outreach peer groups of people with direct experience of poverty from different rural areas of Bangladesh.
+These groups included day laborers, landless people, people with disabilities, ethnic minorities, tiger widows.
+In addition, two (2) academic groups were formed from representatives of different development organizations or NGOs working with disadvantaged populations in rural areas.
+Module-3 The Bangladesh National Research (NRT) Team decided to work with people from urban areas for Module-3.
+Although the population in Bangladesh is predominantly rural, with almost 75 percent of the population living in rural areas, and the rest living in urban areas, big urban centers/cities like Dhaka, Chittagong, Mymensingh are growing on an ever-faster scale.
+About 18.9 percent of the Bangladesh population in urban areas live below the poverty line.
+Nine (9) peer groups were selected by the NRT after visits in various urban communities, meetings and assessments.
+Among these nine (9) groups, five (5) groups were composed of people with direct experience of poverty, including day laborers, women with disabilities, city migrants, ethnic minorities and stateless people, all living in urban areas.
+Furthermore, two (2) academic groups were formed from representatives of different institutions and two (2) practitioner groups were also formed from representatives of different development organizations and NGOs, all working with urban disadvantaged populations.

 Algorithms used in this research

 Four algorithms were used for each peer group to identify the different characteristics of poverty or causes of poverty.
 These are (i) the picture exercise, (ii) the poverty snake, (iii) the body map and (iv) the good and bad sides of life.
 A two-day meeting was arranged for each peer group at the MATI office where accommodation and meals were provided from the research budget.
 A brief definition of and the procedures for these four algorithms are as follows:

+Picture Exercise: